Twiistrz/OOP-CRUD/README.md

 # OOP Create, Read, Update and Delete
 I don't own any picture.
 The credits go to the respective owners.
-If you are a copyright owner and want your work to be removed please contact us first through e-mail: emmanuelseete.2016@gmail.com we will delete these images immediately.
+If you are a copyright owner and want your work to be removed please contact us first through e-mail: emmanuelseete.2016@gmail.com we will delete this upload immediately.

 Bootstrap Admin Template by [Creative Tim](https://www.creative-tim.com/)